ikunetwork/WhitePaper/README.md

 ### `researchTarget`

 Any person with internet access may frictionlessly submit a `researchTarget` which may be a concrete, verifiable objective or broad target.
 For example:
-- Verifiable Object: Repurposing generic medicine X in a slow release formulation to treat pancreatic cancer
+- Verifiable Object: Repurposing generic X in a slow release formulation to treat pancreatic cancer
-- Broad Target: Advancing research against ALS
+- Broad Target: Advancing research against aging

 Among other aspects, the `researchTarget` may specify medical conditions, technology type i.e therapy, device, vaccine, etc., mechanism of action, or any other known R&D metric.
 The `researchTarget` will be visible and sortable to the public, allowing for thorough analysis and determination of demand.
 The public will be able to upvote a `researchTarget` - spam protected thru captcha.

 ### `devTools`

-Participants will access the EN through a `devTools` integrated interface.
+Participants will access the IN through a `devTools` integrated interface.
 The `devTools` consist of the following:
 - `RFP` submission forms
 - Wallet registration
 - Topic forums